 What to do if you’re a victim of a Venmo scam

 If you are the victim of a Venmo scam, your ability to recover any lost merchandise or money may be limited.

 That’s because Venmo does not provide protection to buyers and sellers.
 The company says that the service is to be used only between friends and people who trust each other and certain merchants authorized by Venmo.

 If you sell a bookcase or computer equipment to a stranger and are stiffed?
 You might not get financial relief from Venmo.

 Venmo, on its website, does say you can report unauthorized transactions to firstname.lastname@example.org or by calling 1-855-812-4430.

 You can take steps, though, if someone has stolen your personal and financial information.

 - Order copies of your free credit reports from AnnualCreditReport.com.
 You are entitled to one free copy each year of your credit report from each of the three national credit bureaus of Experian, Equifax and TransUnion.
+(During the COVID-19 pandemic, the credit bureaus have provided free reports to consumers once every week.
+As of the writing of this story, this has been extended until April of 2022.)
 Check these reports for any unusual activity, including new credit card accounts or loans.
-If you don’t recognize these accounts, it could be a sign that someone has used your infromation to open financial accounts in your name.
+If you don’t recognize these accounts, it could be a sign that someone has used your information to open financial accounts in your name.
 Contact the credit bureaus if you see any suspicious or unfamiliar activity on your reports.

 - Check your credit card statements.
 Look for any unusual transactions.
 If you see transactions you haven’t made, contact your credit card provider.